Roto & Nels Long, Fall Studio 2016

 Learning will be project based, student centered, and informal.

-There are 3 types of students within youth and young adults, normal, special needs, and gifted.
 The Barn is intended to be at the center of gravity of the Education Village for a student-centered learning and teaching community focused on project-based education, modeled on principles and protocols of informal learning.
-This intentional community of crafts people, artists, engineers, technologists, teachers, students, farmers, and cooks, will live, work and play in a cooperative social structure on this site.
-A growing body of scholarship suggests potential benefits of working and learning in a participatory culture that sets low barriers and high standards to all forms of creative expression and civic engagement, and strong support for creating and sharing ones’ creations, peer to peer learning, and informal mentorship whereby what is known by the most knowledgeable and experienced is passed along to the novices in the workshops, on the farm, and in the kitchen.
+This intentional community of craftspeople, artists, engineers, technologists, teachers, students, farmers, and cooks will live, work and play in a cooperative social structure on this site.
+A growing body of scholarship suggests potential benefits of working and learning in a participatory culture that sets low barriers and high standards to all forms of creative expression and civic engagement, and strong support for creating and sharing one's creations, peer to peer learning, and informal mentorship whereby what is known by the most knowledgeable and experienced is passed along to the novices in the workshops, on the farm, and in the kitchen.

 Enchanted Toys are ordinary toys augmented and enhanced through the use of emerging technologies, sensors, actuators, wireless connection, and embedded processing, so that they become extraordinary.
 The enchanted toy then gains some remarkable power or ability that makes it more useful, more fun, more informative, more engaging, and more connected.
 Imagine everyday objects, especially toys, intuiting our needs, heightening our curiosity, ignite creative dialogue, and augment our intelligence.
 The world of iPods, smart phones, computers, and devices of every description, including toys, that contain computer chips, memory, voice recognition, and interactive connectivity has forever changed the landscape of play and learning.
 These smart objects have created the Internet of Things which is a network of physical devices, vehicles, buildings and other objects, embedded with electronics, software, sensors, actuators, and network connectivity that enable these objects to collect and exchange data.
 The magical objects from the myths and fables we grew up with are entering the material world.
 The near future is becoming the present.